 We work with a range of partners and funders to offer a variety of fellowship programmes for projects based at the Library, and grants to support individual research using the Library’s collections.

-The Research Development Team works with colleagues in curatorial departments and external partners to support a variety of fellowship programmes for international researchers.
+The Research Development Team works with colleagues across the Library and external partners to support a variety of fellowship programmes for international researchers.
 These programmes are designed for mid-career professionals wishing to develop their career by engaging with collections, resources and audiences at the Library and working in close dialogue with our staff, fostering international skills exchange and collaboration.

 Our current portfolio of international fellowships is outlined below.